yuwen002/IceFlameGin/web/AdminLTE-3.2.0/docs/javascript/control-sidebar.md

 title: Control Sidebar Plugin
 ---

-The control sidebar component is part of AdminLTE's layout as the right sidebar.
+The control sidebar component is part of AdminLTE'svc layout as the right sidebar.

 ##### Usage
 This plugin can be activated as a jQuery plugin or using the data api.
 To activate the plugin, you must first add the HTML markup to your layout, then create the toggle button as shown below.